DavidMini/LotSpot/deliverables/iteration-01.review.md

 - Making github issues that we will use to track small, and some large milestones.
 	- This is very important so we can keep track of our progress, we will try to create many small tasks and organize them by importance by assigning each task a value for urgency/importance (scale of 1 to 5, 1 being urgent and important).
 As well as breaking up the workload and assigning members to issues.

- * 2 - 4 items
- * Short (no more than one short paragraph per item)
- * High-level concepts that should guide your work for the next iteration.
- * These concepts should help you decide on where to focus your efforts.
- * Can be related to product and/or process.